IrAero

 IrAero is an airline based in Irkutsk, Russia.
 It operates domestic and international scheduled passenger services, charter and cargo flights.
 Its main base is in Irkutsk Airport.
+It is currently banned from flying into EU airspace along with all other Russian airlines.

 History

 The airline was established in 1999 in Irkutsk, Russia.

-IrAero carries out international flights from Turkey, Azerbaijan, Armenia, Uzbekistan, China to Russia(2023).
-This company somehow raises money by the Visa and MasterCard systems for its flights.
-This directly contradicts the principle of the economic sanctions against Russian corruption authority.

 Destinations

-IrAero operates a dense network of metropolitan and rural domestic destinations within Russia and also serves few routes to neighboring countries.
+IrAero flies to a number of destinations from its hubs in Russia: Irkutsk, Yakutsk, Magadan, and Moscow.
+It also carries out international flights to a number of countries including Turkey, Azerbaijan, China, Mongolia, Philippines, and Vietnam.